Skip to main content

 • Bytes never transit our API.
 POST /v1/files returns a presigned S3 PUT URL; you PUT the file bytes directly to S3.
 We never see your upload bandwidth.

 • Idempotency.
-Pass an Idempotency-Key header on POST /v1/batches and re-submitting the same key in a 24h window returns the same batch_id instead of creating a duplicate batch.
+Pass an Idempotency-Key header on POST /v1/batches and re-submitting the same key within the batch’s 3-day window returns the same batch_id instead of creating a duplicate batch.
 Safe to retry without double-billing.

 End-to-end example